Ghost-ikon/sirius-commands/README.md

 `-cosmetic <query>` - View information about a cosmetic.

 ### Aliases
-You can use aliases instead of the actual command to speed it up.
+You can also use these to execute the commands.

 `cosmetic` - `c` | `item`
 `backpack` - `bp`